vedranbe/simplevote/README.md

 ## Installation

-Download [release](https://github.com/vedranbe/simplevote/releases/tag/Wordpress) and just install simplevote.zip file in plugin section.
+Go to [release](https://github.com/vedranbe/simplevote/releases/tag/Wordpress) and just download and install simplevote.zip file in plugin section.
 After that you just have to activate it.

 ## Preview